Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

      * [0,4,8] || [6,4,2]
      */

-14. Create a function to compute a winner and Implement these combintations as filters to filter the board with
+14. Create a function to compute a winner and implement these combintations as filters to filter the board with, line 55-61
 --------------------------

 ::